charlesm93/charlesm93.github.io/_pages/bio.md

 My time in New York so far has been mostly spent on coursework and formalizing my understanding of mathematical statistics.
 I still do research and I also work as a teacher assistant.
-And I spend a lot of time wondering what I'm going to write my dissertation on.
+The next step for me is to figure out what I'm going to write my dissertation on.

 ### Hobbies
 As an undergraduate, I was a member of [Just Add Water](http://www.justaddwateryale.com/),